 - 12. What happens if I fail to make alimony payments in Nevada?

-Section 125.150 of the Nevada Revised Statutes is Nevada's main alimony law.
-Under NRS 125.150 a court may award alimony to a wife or husband “as appears just and equitable.”
+Under Nevada NRS 125.150 a court may award alimony to a wife or husband “as appears just and equitable.”

 In deciding whether to award alimony, the court may consider the following factors:

 - The nature and value of the property owned by each spouse,

 - The contribution of each spouse to the marriage's community property,

 - The length of the marriage,

 - The income, earning capacity, age and health of both spouses,